human-conditions/yodrew.github.io-original/_includes/blurb.md

 ##### rest, relief, recovery

-A hygienic darkroom retreat consists of _resting_ in a totally dark room for an extended period.
-One is alone inside, with supporters outside.
+A hygienic darkroom retreat consists of extended rest in a totally dark room.
+One is alone, with supporters nearby.
 There is food.
-The room is safe, quiet, comfortable, and well-ventilated.
+The room is quiet, comfortable, and well-ventilated.

 Why do this?
 For: